yuanzhongshang/MAPLE/docs/documentation/03_MAPLE_Example.md

 ## Step 1: Estimation of error matrix parameter

 The function `est_SS` can estimate the parameter Ω using to account for sample structure (e.g., population stratification, cryptic relatedness, and sample overlap).
+We used 20.03 seconds on Windows 11 in this step.

 ```
 library(Rcpp)